-- Goals for nutrition promotion* and education, physical activity, and other school based-activities that promote student wellness.
+- Specific, measurable goals for nutrition promotion and education, physical activity, and other school-based activities that promote student wellness

-- Nutrition guidelines for all foods and beverages available on school campus during the school day.
+- Nutrition guidelines for all foods and beverages sold or made available on school campus during the school day

-- A plan for measuring effectiveness, that is measured periodically and that the assessment is made available to the public.*
+- A plan for measuring effectiveness that is measured triennially and made available to the public

-- Public notification informing and updating the public (parents, students, and others in the community) periodically about the content and implementation of the local school wellness policy.*
+- Annual notification informing and updating the public (parents, students, and others in the community) about the content and implementation of the LSWP

-- Local designation must include one or more local education agency officials or school officials to ensure that each school complies* with the local school wellness policies.
+- Designation of one or more LEA officials or school officials, to ensure that each school complies with the LSWP

-Recommendations to Meet the Healthy, Hunger-Free Kids Act of 2010 Requirements
+Guidance to Meet the Healthy, Hunger-Free Kids Act of 2010 Requirements and the Final Rule

 Resources for Local School Wellness Policies

-California districts can locate their wellness policy and other district wellness policies at the Dairy Council of California School Wellness Policies Web page.
-Also included is a scoring and evaluation tool for nutrition education developed by the CDE as well as model nutrition education local school wellness policies.
+California school districts can locate other district wellness policies at the Dairy Council of California School Wellness Policies Web page.

 The National Association of School Boards of Education Web site provides the State School Healthy Policy database that includes laws and policies from 50 states.